Infrastructure is a critical enabler to growing the Northern Territory economy and community.

 Rail line from Tennant Creek to Mt Isa

-Possibly using a corridor required for the North East Gas Interconnector, the Northern Territory and Australian Governments are currently investigating a rail connection to Mt Isa, which would give access to the significant mining activity in North West Queensland and links into the Queensland rail system to Townsville.
+The Australian, Northern Territory and Queensland governments are currently investigating a rail connection from Tennant Creek to Mount Isa, which would unlock the Barkly region, provide access to the significant mining activity in North West Queensland and links into the Queensland rail system to Townsville.

 Connecting mining and energy transport infrastructure